What’s covered by an LV= car insurance policy and what are the different types of cover?

 10am - 4pm Sunday

-Personal accident cover protects you in the event of a serious injury while travelling in, or getting in/out of your car.
+Personal accident cover protects you in the event of a serious injury while travelling in, or getting in or out of your car.

 Our comprehensive car insurance comes with £10,000 personal accident cover for you, your partner or a named driver on the policy if the injury results in: